 Nominal Total Returns

 Now let's look at a total return comparison with dividends reinvested.
-Interestingly enough, the post-Oil Embargo market is the top performer, up 30.5%.
-But our current post-Financial Crisis market is a very close second, up 30.1% from the 2007 peak.
+Our current post-Financial Crisis market is the top performer, up 37.8% from the 2007 peak with the post-Oil Embargo rally in distant second place, but also in the green.

 Real (Inflation-Adjusted) Total Returns

 When we adjust total returns for inflation, the picture significantly changes.
-The spread between three of the four markets narrows, but the current real total return has pulled far ahead.
+The spread between three of the four markets narrows, and the current real total return has pulled far ahead of the post-Oil Embargo rally.

 Here is a table showing the relative performance of these four cycles at the equivalent point in time.